acmsigsoft/EmpiricalStandards/Standards/GroundedTheory.md

 ## Invalid Criticisms

--   lack of quantitative data; causal analysis; objectivity, internal validity, reliability, or generalizability
+-   Lack of quantitative data; causal analysis; objectivity, internal validity, reliability, or generalizability.
--   lack of replicability or reproducibility; not releasing transcripts
+-   Lack of replicability or reproducibility; not releasing transcripts
 -   lack of representativeness (e.g. of a study of Turkish programmers, 'how does this generalize to America?')
--   research questions should have been different
+-   Research questions should have been different
--   findings should have been presented as a different set of relationships, hypotheses, or a different theory.
+-   Findings should have been presented as a different set of relationships, hypotheses, or a different theory.

 ## Suggested Readings